Graphical user interface for CAC simulator

 For configuration and usage instructions, please see the PyCAC website

-The GUI wrapper for CAC is released under the GNU General Public License v3 (GPLv3)
+The GUI wrapper for CAC is released under the Apache Software License v2.0

 The CAC simulator package must be requested separately, and is released under the following terms: Copyright (c) 2017-2018 Georgia Institute of Technology.
 All Rights Reserved.
 NO public distribution.